Highs, mid-levels and lows of infant exposures to certain toxins seem to correlate closely with highs, mid-levels and lows of autism or ASD traits

 Neurological toxins typically ingested in infancy decline with birth order, as shown above.
 The close resemblance of this decline to the decline in autism by birth order might not be coincidental.

 Note in c, d, and e above what appear to be effects’ varying in relation to duration of exposure: When the dividing line for comparison purposes was at discharge from the hospital, the increase in autism for breastfed infants was 25%.
 When the cutoff was at four weeks, the increase in autism was 132% (65% divided by 28%).
 When the cutoff was at six months, the increase was 185% (37% divided by 13%).
-Remember also from b) above the finding, in a study covering an extremely large, diverse geographic area, that autism prevalence correlates with duration of breastfeeding.
+Remember also from b) above the finding, in a study covering an extremely large, diverse geographic area, that autism prevalence has been found to correlate with duration of breastfeeding.

-4. Strong associations between higher/lower autism prevalence and higher or lower exposures to toxins that probably become concentrated in mothers’ milk: More specifically, various studies have found associations between autism prevalence and higher or lower exposures to atmospheric pollutants, especially diesel and vehicular emissions, approximately at time of birth;13 those toxins probably become concentrated in human milk, as implied by the following: diesel emissions contain the neurodevelopmental toxins, dioxins, PCBs, and PBDEs,14 which become concentrated in human milk to levels over 30 times higher than in infant formula.15
+Section 4.a: Various studies have found associations between autism prevalence and higher or lower exposures to atmospheric pollutants, especially vehicular emissions, approximately at time of birth;13 those toxins probably become concentrated in human milk, as implied by the following: vehicle emissions contain the neurodevelopmental toxins, dioxins, PCBs, and PBDEs,14 and all three of those toxins have been found to be concentrated in human milk to levels over 30 times higher than in infant formula.15

 Based on considerable earlier research, a 2013 study in the National Library of Medicine generalized, “the cerebellum has emerged as a region of interest in autism studies because of converging findings from human postmortem research, human neuroimaging studies, and animal models….
 Evidence appears to support cerebellar dysfunction…as a contributor to the autism phenotype.”17n In relation to that, according to the ATSDR, “the predominant neuropathological feature (of effects of methylmercury exposure) is degenerative changes in the cerebellum.”17a As mentioned earlier, many studies have found high mercury levels in those diagnosed with autism.3 Bearing the above in mind, note what is said in the next paragraph about the means by which infants are exposed to high levels of mercury.